The Happenings on Shaw Hill

 “Yes,” I said.
 “I had some more questions and wanted to go upstairs and talk about it.
 I didn’t see anything down here.”

 That last sentence was important.
-I wanted him to believe that I didn’t see feet pushing out from the rolled up carpet.
+I wanted him to believe that I didn’t see feet pushing out from the rolled-up rug.
 I didn’t want him to think that I knew he was guilty – guilty as hell – of murder.

 His face sharpened for just a moment.
 But I still had work to do.
-I had to convince him that I didn’t recognize what he had just tried to do for what it was.
-He had just tried to murder me in his basement.
+I had to convince him that I didn’t pick up on what he had just tried to do for what it was.
+He tried to kill me in his basement.
 And someway, somehow I had to convince him that I didn’t notice.

 I chuckled.
-“You need to get some lights down here.”
+“You need to get some lights down here so you can see where you are going.”
 He relaxed some more.
 It is working, I thought.

-He twitched slightly, like he wasn’t buying it – but then he said: “I don’t come here much.”
-He wasn’t in a rage anymore but he wasn’t exactly being polite and courteous either.
+But then he twitched slightly, like he wasn’t buying it.
+He said: “I don’t come here much.”
+He wasn’t in a rage anymore, but he wasn’t exactly being polite and courteous either.

 I think my confidence, in that moment, caught him off guard.
 Rather then flight or fight, which would have increased his aggression and most certainly would have been the end for me, my non-response put him off-balance and saved my life.